scy99ycs/Everybody_dance_now_Sun/README.md

 When train start.
 Checkpoints file will be creat to record train process and save model.

+Test process:

 Normalization from source pose to target pose is coding now.

-Test process:

 Pre-train model can be download here. and this is the video.

 Test option also in Script.
 Result will be save in datasets and creat video in result.

+Notice:

+Source and target video should have the same fps(50,60,120fps) and with a clean bright background,single person, Fixed lens